realworldocaml/book/en/files-modules-and-programs.md

 Command exited with code 2.
 ```

-We can also combine this with the use of the include directive to add
+We can also combine this with the use of the include statement to add
 some extra functionality to such a module.
 Thus, we could have
 rewritten the definition of `Hostname` above as follows to add a
 function `Hostname.mine` that returns the hostname of the present